Military of the Falkland Islands: Royal Navy

-HMS Forth arrived in the Islands in January, 2020, and is expected to be on station for a decade or more.
-The previous patrol ship, HMS Clyde, had returned to Britain in late 2019 for decommissioning, after itself having relieved the Castle-class patrol vessels HMS Dumbarton Castle and HMS Leeds Castle which maintained the commitment on rotation up to 2007.
+Since 2015, with the commitment to deploy a destroyer or frigate scaled back, HMS Forth has been the principal Royal Navy asset permanently in the south Atlantic having replaced HMS Clyde in 2020.
+HMS Forth is expected to be tasked to the south Atlantic mission for a decade or more.
+HMS Clyde returned to Britain in late 2019 for decommissioning, after itself having relieved the Castle-class patrol vessels HMS Dumbarton Castle and HMS Leeds Castle which maintained the patrol vessel commitment on rotation up to 2007.
+HMS Medway temporarily replaced Forth in 2023 during her refit.